alvyn279/aws-cdk-billing-alarm/README.md

 Create this construct in a billing stack **with only a few lines**.
 This construct is an implementation of the manual setup described on [AWS Estimated Charges Monitoring](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/gs_monitor_estimated_charges_with_cloudwatch.html).
-Please read and perform the entire setup process carefully.

 ## Get Started